Italy cruises to victory with dominant performance against Turkey in Euro 2020 opener

 Sterner tests certainly lay ahead for Italy, but the opening game of this postponed tournament was worth the wait for the Azzurri.

-For much of the game, it looked as though Andrea Bocelli's stirring performance of Nessun Dorma during the opening ceremony would be the highlight of the night, as both teams struggled to find any rhythm in the early exchanges.
+For much of the game, it looked as though Andrea Bocelli's stirring performance of Nessun Dorma during the opening ceremony would be the only highlight of the night, as both teams struggled to find any rhythm in the early exchanges.

 The first chance of note in a drab opening half of football came as Insigne played a neat one-two with Italy teammate Domenico Berardi, but the Napoli forward skewed his shot wide when well positioned in the penalty area.